red6/dmn-check/README.md

 ### Types of Expressions

-DMN offers a rich expression language called FEEL that can be used to describe the conditions for the input entries.
+DMN offers a rich expression language called [Friendly Enough Expression Language](https://docs.camunda.io/docs/components/modeler/feel/what-is-feel/) (FEEL) that can be used to describe the conditions for the input entries.
 However, as with most expression languages, not all syntactically possible expressions are valid (have semantic). `dmn-check` integrates a type checker for the
 FEEL expression language that ensures that a decision table contains only well-typed expressions.